mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

       "deliveryReqLatency": 100, // Request latency of the successful delivery in miliseconds (optional) "retryAttempts": 1, // Number of retries that were necessary to delivery the message "response": {
-        "statusCode": "202", // error code from transport "statusDescription": "Accepted", // templated endpoint
+        "statusCode": "202", // status code from transport "statusDescription": "Accepted", // templated endpoint
         "headers": {
           "content-type": "application/vnd.interoperability.transfers+json;version=1.0",